Contact City Government

 * City Council members are limited to three consecutive four-year terms

-In addition to Providence government officials, some state and federal agencies have legal authority to regulate sources of noise in the city, such as motor vehicles.
-If the mayor and City Council are unresponsive to complaints about noise, you can try to contact RI agencies and / or the EPA.
+In addition to city government officials, state and even federal agencies and officials have a role in regulating sources of noise in Providence, such as motor vehicles.
+If the mayor and City Council are unresponsive to complaints about noise, you can try to contact RI agencies and legislators or the regional office of the EPA.

 _______________________

-1 This includes the Providence Police; Board of Licenses; Department of Arts, Culture, and Tourism; and other city agencies with responsibility for enforcing municipal noise ordinances.
+2 This includes the Providence Police; Board of Licenses; Department of Arts, Culture, and Tourism; and other city agencies with responsibility for enforcing municipal noise-related ordinances.
+Mayor Smiley has rejected the Noise Project’s policy proposal to designate a city employee to administer noise issues (other than the chief of staff, who handles everything).